Skip to main content

 Ph.D.
 Program

-Our highly competitive Ph.D. program provides an intensive program of study, a supportive research environment, and the opportunity to learn the craft of scholarship from our productive and diverse faculty.
-We believe in fostering an inclusive environment where differences are respected, valued and integrated into every facet of the graduate experience.
-Through our commitment to diversity, we have an atmosphere conducive to high quality education and research that supports the broad spectrum of differences of our students, faculty and staff.
+Our highly competitive Ph.D. program provides an intensive program of study, a supportive research environment and the opportunity to learn the craft of scholarship from our productive, award-winning faculty.
+We believe in fostering an environment where differences are respected, valued and integrated into every facet of the graduate experience.

 Icon